-Over a month ago, I officially joined PADF as the new climate change research intern, and since then, it’s been a whirlwind of activity.
+Over a month ago, I officially joined the Pan American Development Foundation (PADF) as the new climate change research intern, and since then, it’s been a whirlwind of activity.
 Exposure to new people, new cultures, and new ideas, coupled with a plethora of new projects to work on, along with a smorgasbord of new circumstances that I’m encountering for the very first time in this early part of my career.

 Luckily, working in international development, especially in issues related to the environment and climate change, has been my professional aspiration ever since completing my master’s degree in international public policy in the summer of 2021.
 This internship so far has been an invigorating intellectual exercise in applying some of my already developed skills while learning new skills at the same time.